This is an authentic Hungarian goulash recipe.

 - 2 tablespoons Hungarian sweet paprika, regular paprika will do as well

 - 1 pound egg noodles

 - Melt the butter or margarine in a large saucepan over low heat.
 Add the onion, tomato and green pepper.
 Sauté a few minutes, until onions are soft.
 Add the beef, beef stock, flour, paprika and red wine.
 Simmer, covered, for 30 minutes.
 Add the water, cover and simmer for 90 minutes.

 - When the goulash is almost ready, cook the egg noodles in a large pan of boiling water.
 Drain well.

 - Serve the goulash on a bed of noodles, topped with a dollop of sour cream.

 - Some recipes call for poppy seeds.
 They are a nice addition.
 If you use them, add 3 tablespoons of poppy seeds when you add the wine and beef stock.

 This recipe works well as a diabetes diet recipe.
-It is fairly low in carbohydrates.
+Without the noodles, the stew itself is fairly low in carbohydrates.
 Just add lots of vegetables to your meal.